Mahboob-A/Load-Balancer-Nginx/README.md

 - Then visit: `127.0.0.1/app/test` to see the output.

-- NOTE that you need to install `Makefile` if you've not.
+- NOTE that you need to install `Makefile` if you do not have it in your system.
 If you're a Windows user, then you can copy the commands in the `Makefile`and run it directly.

 ### Round Robin